appinha/42cursus-02-push_swap/README.md

 * [**📁 srcs:**](srcs/) contains the source code of the program.
 * [**Makefile**](Makefile) - contains instructions for compiling the program and testing it.

-_Note: program covers only mandatory requirements of the project's subject._
+_Note: only mandatory requirements of the project's subject are covered._

 ## 🛠️ Usage